 The Higher Education Archive Programme

-The Higher Education Archive Programme (HEAP) is part of The National Archives’ continuing programme of engagement and sector support with particular archival constituencies.
-Research underpins the programme (including a series of research papers), building on a foundation of engagement and mapping work.
+The Higher Education Archive Programme (HEAP) is part of The National Archives’ continuing programme of engagement and sector support.
 It is a mixture of strategic and practical work encompassing activity across The National Archives and the wider sector, including guidance and training, pilot projects and advocacy.

 One strand of the programme involves facilitating the popular network meetings which cover a wide range of topics and are open to all those working in university archives, libraries and special collections.

-To be added to the HEAP mailing list, please contact asd@nationalarchives.gov.uk
+To be added to the HEAP mailing list, where you will find out about HEAP activity and receive our monthly bulletin, please contact asl@nationalarchives.gov.uk.

 Action plan and steering group